RIVERS REUSS

 River Kleine Emme originates in the Lucerne (eastern) part of the prealpine hills between the valleys of Rivers Aare and Reuss.
 Just to bewilder nowadays tourists, the inhabitants of the region refused to find two different names for their main rivers running to the west and to the east.
 So the only distinction (if at all used) is the adjective "Grosse" [grand] for the western Emme joining River Aare and "Kleine" [small] for the eastern Emme joining River Reuss.

 The valley of River Kleine Emme is not called Emmen valley, however, as one might expect.
-Its name is Entlebuch, taken from a village in the valley.
+Its name is Entlebuch, derived from a village in the valley.

-River Kleine Emme is relatively short and joins River Reuss just below Lucerne at a city called Emmen.
-As the first railway line from Olten to Lucerne passed the (then smaller village) by in the west to find an optimal way through the hills, they called the train station, built right next to the bridge over River Emme Emmenbrücke [Emmen Bridge] and most people in Switzerland know the city by this name, though its official name is still just Emmen.
+River Kleine Emme is relatively short and joins River Reuss just below Lucerne at a town called Emmen.
+When the first railway line from Olten to Lucerne was built, Emmen was a still a small village and the train line passed it by in the west in order to find an optimal way through the hills that force Rivers Reuss and Emme to turn to the east at this point.
+So the train station built right next to the bridge over River Emme was called Emmenbrücke [Emmen Bridge] and most people in Switzerland know the town that has grown considerably during the 20th century by this name, though its official name is still just Emmen.

 Short quotations allowed but with precise declaration of origin (Link).